MuizBesar/grayscalefilter/README.md

 # grayscalefilter

-Put image in input folder.
+Put image in input folder to apply grayscale filter.